-RECO MMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (b) The Company's values are set out in its Code of Conduct (which forms part of the Corporate Governance Plan) and are available on the Company's website.
-All employees are given appropriate training on the Company's values and senior executives will continually reference such values.
-Recom mendation 3.2 YES (a) The Company's Corporate Code of Conduct applies to the A listed entity should: Company's Directors, senior executives and employees. (a) have and disclose a code of conduct for its Directors, senior executives and employees; and (b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is available on (b) ensure that the Board or a committee of the Board is informed of any material breaches of that code. the Company's website.
-Any material breaches of the Code of Conduct are reported to the Board or a committee of the Board.
-Recom mendation 3.3 YES The Company's Whistleblower Protection Policy (which forms part of the A listed entity should: Corporate Governance Plan) is available on the Company's website.
-Any material breaches of the Whistleblower Protection Policy are to be (a) have and disclose a whistleblower policy; and reported to the Board or a committee of the Board. (a) ensure that the Board or a committee of the Board is informed of any material incidents reported under that policy.
-Recom mendation 3.4 YES The Company's Anti-Bribery and Anti-Corruption Policy (which forms A listed entity should: part of the Corporate Governance Plan) is available on the Company's (a) have and disclose an anti-bribery and corruption policy; and website.
-Any material breaches of the Anti-Bribery and Anti-Corruption Policy are to be reported to the Board or a committee of the Board. (b) ensure that the Board or committee of the Board is informed of any material breaches of that policy.
-Princip le 4: Safeguard the integrity of corporate reports Recom mendation 4.1 (a) The Company has an Audit and Risk Committee.
-The The Bo ard of a listed entity should: YES Company's Corporate Governance Plan contains an Audit and (a) have an audit committee which: Risk Committee Charter that provides for the creation of an Audit and Risk Committee with at least three members, all of whom (i) has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and must be non-executive Directors, and majority of the Committee must be independent Directors.
-The Committee must be chaired by an independent Director who is not the Chair. (ii) is chaired by an independent Director, who is not the Chair of the Board, (i) The audit and risk committee has three members, all of which are independent non-executive Directors and disclose:
+R ECOMMENDA TIONS (4 TH EDITION) COMPLY EXPLANATION (b) The Company's values are set out in its Code of Conduct (which forms part of the Corporate Governance Plan) and are available on the Company's website.
+All employees are given appropriate training on the Company's values and senior executives will continually reference such values. senior ( YES (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees. (b) The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is available on the Company's website.
+Any material breaches of the Code of Conduct are reported to the Board or a committee of the Board. ecommendati listed entity sh have a ensure on 3.3 YES The Company's Whistleblower Protection Policy (which forms part of the Corporate Governance Plan) is available on the Company's website.
+Any material breaches of the Whistleblower Protection Policy are to be reported to the Board or a committee of the Board. and ensure •• YES The Company's Anti-Bribery and Anti-Corruption Policy (which forms part of the Corporate Governance Plan) is available on the Company's website.
+Any material breaches of the Anti-Bribery and Anti-Corruption Policy are to be reported to the Board or a committee of the Board.
+P rinciple 4 : Sat eguard the integrity of corporate reports isted entity should: n audit committee which: has at least three members, all of whom are non-executive Directors and a majority of whom are independent Directors; and is chaired by an independent Director, who is not the Chair of the Board, YES (a) The Company has an Audit and Risk Committee.
+The Company's Corporate Governance Plan contains an Audit and Risk Committee Charter that provides for the creation of an Audit and Risk Committee with at least three members, all of whom must be non-executive Directors, and majority of the Committee must be independent Directors.
+The Committee must be chaired by an independent Director who is not the Chair. (i) The audit and risk committee has three members, all of which are independent non-executive Directors